MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a detection clause directory.

 ### [New-CMDetectionClauseFile](New-CMDetectionClauseFile.md)
-Creates a detection clause file.
+Create a detection clause for a file in a configuration item or app detection method.

 ### [New-CMDetectionClauseMacBundle](New-CMDetectionClauseMacBundle.md)
 Creates a detection clause mac bundle.